farski/awholenother.com/_posts/2021-11-28-calculating-savings-plan-utilization-and-coverage-from-aws-cost-and-usage-reports.md

 ### lineItem/LineItemType – SavingsPlanNegation

 Some or all of the costs indicated in each `SavingsPlanCoveredUsage` line item are offset with a `SavingsPlanNegation` line item, which has a negative cost.
-A single `SavingsPlanNegation` line items may offset costs from multiple `SavingsPlanCoveredUsage` line items.
+A single `SavingsPlanNegation` line item may offset costs from multiple `SavingsPlanCoveredUsage` line items.

-For example, `SavingsPlanCoveredUsage` line item for a NoUpfront plan may show an on-demand cost of $100, and a discounted cost of $75.
+For example, a `SavingsPlanCoveredUsage` line item for a NoUpfront plan may show an on-demand cost of $100, and a discounted cost of $75.
 The $25 difference would appear as a `SavingsPlanNegation` line item with a `-25` cost, resulting in $75 real billed cost.
 For an AllUpfront savings plan, the `SavingsPlanNegation` cost would be `-100`, since the usage wouldn't add any real costs to the current bill, since it was pre-paid.

 ## Savings Plan utilization

-The only line items needed to calculate savings plan utilization from a CUR are those where **lineItem/ProductCode** product code is `ComputeSavingsPlans` and the **lineItem/LineItemType** is `SavingsPlanRecurringFee`.
+The only line items needed to calculate savings plan utilization from a CUR are those where **lineItem/ProductCode** is `ComputeSavingsPlans` and the **lineItem/LineItemType** is `SavingsPlanRecurringFee`.
 And the only columns needed from these line items are **savingsPlan/UsedCommitment** and **savingsPlan/TotalCommitmentToDate**.

 > _**Note:** the **TotalCommitmentToDate** column is the sum of the **AmortizedUpfrontCommitmentForBillingPeriod** and **RecurringCommitmentForBillingPeriod** columns.
 Whether commitment is recurring or amortized for each line item depends on its payment option, but the distinction is irrelevant in this case._